-The annual projected debt service requirements for the RRIF bond range from \$303 in fiscal year 2021 to \$55,994 in fiscal year 2058.
+The annual debt service requirements for the outstanding RRIF bonds as of September 30, 2021 range from \$1 during the first five fiscal years to \$3 in fiscal year 2057.

 15. PLEDGED REVENUES

 DART has pledged sales and use tax and farebox revenues as security for revenue bonds, TIFIA bonds, RRIF bonds, and commercial paper debts.
 The amount of the pledge is equal to the remaining debt service requirements for these obligations.
 These obligations were issued to pay for DART's system expansion and acquisition costs.
 The pledge continues for the remaining life of these obligations.